lovesegfault/blog/content/posts/drafts/arrays-are-not-pointers.md

 ```

 This is trying to tell us "Hey, this `sizeof(arr)` call that you think is
-returning the size of an array, will actually return the type of a pointer and
+returning the size of an array, will actually return the type of a pointer, and
 you should wise up."
 Despite these warnings, this issue with automatic demotion
 of arrays to pointers when crossing scopes is something I see beginners trip on
 often.